gcallah/BookReviews/mitchell.md

 community, which entails limits on the use of one's own property."
 (21)

-But neither is he a socialist, any quotes with apprehension the World Economic Forum's prediction that by 2030, “You’ll own nothing.
-And you’ll be happy.”
+But neither is he a socialist, any quotes with apprehension the World Economic Forum's prediction that by 2030, "You’ll own nothing.
+And you’ll be happy."
 (30)

 In a rare outright slip up, Mitchell writes: